List of Current Indiana AmeriCorps*State Programs

 Exit Form (for programs)

 Financial Management Getting Started Checklist

 Health and Childcare Benefit Form (for members)

 Photography and Publicity Release (for members)

 *Request for Funds (this form cannot be changed)

 These handouts, power point presentations, and guides are optional resources to aid in the development of new programs.
 They can also be used by current programs to help streamline existing programs.

-2018 CNCS Checklist for New AmeriCorps Programs & Program Staff
+Checklist for New AmeriCorps Programs and Program Staff (updated 2018)

 Program Start Up Guide